SWSJChCh/multiplicativeControl/README.md

 ## Script Descriptions

 ### Figure2.py
-`Figure2.py` models the dynamics of non-proliferative and proliferative cervical cancer cells influenced by cisplatin and paclitaxel using coupled semi-linear ODEs.
-Optimal adminstration is then compared with administration at a constant rate, and the ratio of final cell counts are calculated as a metric of efficacy.
+`Figure2.py` models the dynamics of non-proliferative and proliferative cervical cancer cells in the presence of cisplatin and paclitaxel using coupled semi-linear ODEs.
+Optimal adminstration is then compared with administration of the same amount at a constant rate, and the ratio of final cell counts are calculated as a metric of efficacy.

 #### Model Description
 The system is described by the following differential equations: